 What are New Year’s resolutions?

 - Resolutions are goals.
-They are actions you promise to do to be better.
+They are actions you promise to do to make yourself better.

 - They are listed down.
 You promise to start doing them at the start of a new year.